Samuel de Champlain: Birth and family origins

 Samuel de Champlain's exact birth date and location remain subjects of scholarly debate.
-He was the son of Antoine Champlain (also recorded as "Anthoine Chappelain" in some documents) and Marguerite Le Roy, and was likely born in the French province of Aunis, in either Hiers-Brouage or the port city of La Rochelle.
+He was the son of Antoine Champlain (also recorded as "Anthoine Chappelain" in some documents) and Marguerite Le Roy, and was likely born in the French province of Aunis, in either Hiers-Brouage or the port city of La Rochelle and may have been a distant relative of Étienne de Champlain.

 The traditional birth year of 1567, established by 19th-century historian Pierre-Damien Rainguet and reinforced by Canadian Catholic priest Laverdière in his 1870 Œuvres de Champlain, has been widely accepted and appears on numerous monuments.
 However, Léopold Delayant challenged this date as early as 1867, and subsequent research has revealed that Rainguet's calculations were based on incorrect assumptions.

 In 1978, historian Jean Liebel conducted groundbreaking archival research and concluded that Champlain was born in approximately 1580 in Brouage.
 Liebel suggested that earlier scholars may have preferred dates when Brouage was under Catholic control (1567, 1570, and 1575) rather than Protestant occupation.

 Most recently, in 2012, French genealogist Jean-Marie Germe discovered a baptismal record dated 13 August 1574 in the Saint-Yon Protestant temple register at La Rochelle for one Samuel Chapeleau, son of Antoine Chapeleau and Marguerite Le Roy.
 While the similarity between "Chapeleau" and "Champlain" is striking, and the parental names match, scholars remain cautious about definitively identifying this record as Champlain's baptism.
 The names Antoine and Marguerite Le Roy were common in the region, and "Chapeleau" was a frequent surname in Saintonge.
 Before this document can be accepted as Champlain's baptismal certificate, additional corroborating sources are essential.